 As defined by Section 504 and the ADA, an individual with a disability is a person who has a physical or mental impairment that substantially limits a major life activity, including learning.
 Academic accommodations are implemented to provide equal access to college programs and services.
-Students must contact the ADSC to schedule appointments for accommodation requests or to discuss matters of concern.
+Students must contact the Office of Student Success to schedule appointments for accommodation requests or to discuss matters of concern.
 For further information, please call 732-987-2363.

 Procedure for Requesting Accommodations

-- Students must make an appointment to meet with the disabilities officer (DO) each semester to fill out forms to discuss the functional limitations of the disability in the academic setting and the requested accommodations.
+- Students must make an appointment to meet with the disabilities officer (DO) each semester to fill out forms, discuss the impact of the disability in the academic setting, and request accommodations.
 This should be done before the semester begins or the first week of classes.

-- Documentation must be presented to the DO that supports the accommodations requested (see documentation guidelines below).
+- Documentation must be presented to the DO that supports the accommodations requested and states the functional limitations the disability causes (see documentation guidelines below).

-- Approved accommodations are kept in the student’s file, and the student delivers copies to his or her faculty members.
+- Approved accommodations are kept in the student’s file, and the student delivers copies to their her faculty members.
 If the course is online, then the DO will scan and send the accommodation letter to the professor.

 - After accommodations have been granted, the DO recommends that the student privately discuss accommodations with the faculty member.
-The student does not have to disclose the disability to the faculty member, unless he or she chooses to.
+The student does not have to disclose the disability to the faculty member, unless they choose to.